Buried

 history

-American Graveyard is a feature-length documentary uncovering the untold piece of American history, beginning with Cherry Lane Cemetery, a 19th-century African-American burial ground on Staten Island, New York.
-Once the resting place of free and formerly enslaved people from New York, New Jersey, Virginia, and the Carolinas, Cherry Lane was bulldozed and paved over in the 1950s to make way for a Shell station, then a shopping plaza.
+At its center is Cherry Lane Cemetery, a 19th-century African-American burial ground on Staten Island, New York.
+Deeded in 1850 and first established by an AME Zion congregation, it became the final resting place of free and formerly enslaved people whose lives moved through the Atlantic world—New York and New Jersey, Maryland, Virginia, the Carolinas.
+In the 1950s, the cemetery was bulldozed and paved over, first for a gas station, then for a shopping plaza.
+No mass reinterment.
+No marker.
+No public reckoning.

-Directed by filmmaker Heather Quinlan (If These Knishes Could Talk: The Story of the NY Accent; Spoke; Dinner with Wise Guys), American Graveyard is both an act of remembrance and an investigation into how America builds over its past—and who is left beneath the pavement.
+Directed by award-winning filmmaker Heather Quinlan (If These Knishes Could Talk: The Story of the NY Accent; Spoke; Dinner with Wise Guys), American Graveyard is less a traditional historical account than a reckoning with how history is made, unmade, and sometimes reclaimed.
+It asks what it means to remember when the ground itself has been rewritten—and what obligations the living carry to those still beneath the pavement.